SystemsApproach/private5g/software/start.rst

 5G Core.
 It assumes a low-end server that meets the following
 requirements:

-* Haswell CPU (or newer), with at least 4 CPUs and 16GB RAM.
+* Haswell CPU (or newer), with at least 4 CPU cores and 16GB RAM.
 * Clean install of Ubuntu 20.04 or 22.04, with 5.15 (or later) kernel.

-For example, something like an Intel NUC is more than enough to get started.
+For example, something like an Intel NUC is likely more than enough to get started.

 While it's possible to use OnRamp to deploy Aether on a laptop (e.g.,